JohnnyFee/johnnyfee.github.io/source/_posts/2014-03-24-jquery-tutorial.md

 	</script>
 	<script src="myscript.js"></script>

 First, the other library (Prototype in this example) is included.
-Then, jQuery itself is included, taking over $ for its own use.
-Next, a call to .noConflict() frees up $, so that control of it reverts to the first included library (Prototype).
+Then, jQuery itself is included, taking over `$` for its own use.
+Next, a call to `.noConflict()` frees up `$`, so that control of it reverts to the first included library (Prototype).
 Now in our custom script we can use both libraries—but whenever we want to use a jQuery method, we need to write jQuery instead of $ as an identifier.

-The .ready() method has one more trick up its sleeve to help us in this situation.
+The `.ready()` method has one more trick up its sleeve to help us in this situation.
 The callback function we pass to it can take a single parameter—the jQuery object itself.
 This allows us to effectively rename it without fear of conflicts using the following syntax:

 	jQuery(document).ready(function($) {
 	  // In here, we can use $ like normal!